Netherfield Primary School Curriculum Statement

 - Is interactive and fun, to develop children’s creativity and collaboration

 The Netherfield Curriculum is organised into clear topic themes for each year group.
 These themes enable children to practise, develop, refine and apply skills across the full range of subjects.

 For more detailed information please see your child's class teacher.

 At Netherfield Primary School we aim to develop the full potential of all children as confident, literate readers and writers.

 Across the school we have a wide variety of books and texts for children to enjoy.
-These are organised to enable children to select their own reading material whilst ensuring they are reading at the correct level to provide both challenge and enjoyment.
+These are organised to support children in choosing their own reading book at the correct level to provide both challenge and enjoyment.

-In EYFS and Key Stage One we use carefully graded book levels known as ‘Book Bands’.
-These allow books to be carefully selected from a range of reading schemes with confidence, knowing that they are at the appropriate level for optimal reading development.
+In EYFS and Year One we use phonics books matched to the children's phonics knowledge.
+These allow books to be carefully chosen or selected, knowing that they are at the appropriate phonic level for optimal reading development and success.

 Some children in year two may still access phonics books, but many children will transition to 'book band' books which are still matched to their reading ability.
 Once children are confidently reading at the end of the book bands, they will move onto Accelerated Reader.